- How does the Affordable Care Act affect adjunct faculty loads?

 For every 50-minute class you count 1 clock hour towards the limit.
 Two units equals one clock hour.

-The 25 hour limit for someone who is both teaching and doing temporary work, is calculated by taking the teaching load hours, multiplying them by two, then subtracting that total from 25 to arrive at the amount of additional temporary hours that can be worked.
+The 25 hour limit for someone who is both teaching and doing part-time work, is calculated by taking the teaching load hours, multiplying them by two, then subtracting that total from 25 to arrive at the amount of additional temporary hours that can be worked.

 18.How will an adjunct faculty employee overseeing internships calculate their hours worked for that portion of their assignment?